DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/06-03 Mikel Environmental Asset Notes.md

 #### Other Pieces

 ##### Columns
-The pivots of the columns should be at the back bottom middle (in the bottom middle of the flat )
+The pivots of the columns should be at the back bottom middle (in the bottom middle of the flat side of the column)